c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 tools
 `````
-Perl, Python, R, awk and sh scripts use in several bioinfomatics pipelines of the MUGQIC PIPELINES repo.
+Perl, Python, R, awk and sh scripts use in several bioinformatics pipelines of the MUGQIC PIPELINES repo.
 Versions Available: 1.10.4

 TopHat